Daughter of victim in Kalamazoo apartment fire asks community for help

-PORTAGE, Mich.-- A woman in Kalamazoo County woke up to news that her mother was killed following a fire at the Crosstown Parkway Apartments early Saturday morning.
-Investigators say 74-year old Barbara Posey was found on the seventh floor balcony and rushed to the hospital, but didn't survive.
+PORTAGE, Mich. -- A woman in Kalamazoo County woke up to news that her mother was killed following a fire at the Crosstown Parkway Apartments early Saturday morning.
+Investigators say Barbara Posey, 74, was found on the seventh floor balcony and rushed to the hospital but didn't survive.
 Now her family is trying to give her the funeral she wanted.

 Posey's daughter, Jacqueline Slumkoski, says her mother was her best friend and would do anything for anyone.
 On Saturday, Slumkoski got a call saying her mother didn't make it, so she's asking for the community's help to give her mother the funeral she deserves.

-A fire at the Crosstown Parkway Apartments forced several people out of their homes, including 74-year old Posey.
-Officials believe the fire started in Posey's apartment, but what caused it is still under investigation.
+Posey wished to be buried next to her two youngest children, who died in the early 90s.
+Her family has set up a GoFundMe page, hoping to give her a proper burial.

-"She made it to her balcony and they got her down, but her heart had stopped, "said Jacqueline Slumkoski, Posey's daughter.
+Officials believe the fire at Crosstown Parkway Apartments started in Posey's apartment, but the cause is still under investigation.

 Posey, who suffered from multiple health conditions, had a difficult time even getting out onto the balcony, but doctors say it was a heart attack that ultimately took her life.